Bhilwara

-Bhilwara (/biːlˈvɑrə/) is a City, administrative headquarters in Bhilwara district of the Mewar region of Rajasthan, India.
+Bhilwara (/biːlˈvɑrə/) is a city Municipal Corporation and administrative headquarters in Bhilwara district of the Mewar region of Rajasthan, India.
 It has been termed as 'Textile city'.

 History

 Stone Age tools dating from 5,012 to 200,000 years were found in Bundi and Bhilwara districts of the state.

 According to substantiation, the present Bhilwara city had a mint where coins known as 'Bhiladi' were minted and from this denomination was derived the name of the district.
-And other tall story goes like this that the original Adivasi tribe known as Bheel helped Maharana Pratap in war against Mughal Empire king Akbar lived in Bhilwara region that's this area came to be known as Bheel+Bada (Bheel's area) Bhilwara.
-Over the years it has emerged out as one of the major cities of Rajasthan.
+And another tall story goes like this the original Adivasi tribe known as Bheel helped Maharana Pratap in the war against Mughal Empire king Akbar lived in Bhilwara region that's this area came to be known as Bheel+Bada (Bheel's area) Bhilwara.
+Over the years it has emerged as one of the major cities of Rajasthan.
 Nowadays, Bhilwara is better known as the textile city in the country.